Syntax

 Exception Handling

-In general, any statements where an exception might be expected can be put into a try clause.
-If an error is issued, generated by an explicit call to the error function or to any other expression, function, or statement, control immediately jumps to the corresponding catch clause if present or to the end of the try/yrt statement if no catch clause has been given, ignoring any other subsequent statements in the try clause.
+Statements that might raise an exception can be enclosed in a try clause.
+If an error is triggered (e.g., by an explicit call to error or another expression/function/statement), execution immediately proceeds to the relevant catch clause.
+If no catch clause exists, control jumps to the end of the block, bypassing any remaining statements in the try clause.

 > try